 Microsoft Dynamics 365 Roadmap Site – a Helpful Perspective

-By Eric Newell | December 8, 2016
+By Eric Newell | August 7, 2025

-The new roadmap site is https://roadmap.dynamics.com - it should be easy to remember the URL.
+The new roadmap site is https://releaseplans.microsoft.com/en-US/ - it should be easy to remember the URL.

 Dynamics 365 Roadmap website

-• Top bar - the top/middle section of the site has three options - What's New, In Development and Previously Released
+• Top bar - The top/middle section of the site has three options - What's New, In Development and Previously Released

-• In Development - this list the features that are coming in future releases.
+• In Development - This list the features that are coming in future releases.
 You'll no doubt wonder when exactly these features will come out, but the site doesn't tell you that.
 You would presume these are the elements that are going to release in the next major update.

-• Previously Released - this is currently blank on the Dynamics Roadmap page but this would typically include features that had come out prior to the latest update.
+• Previously Released - This is currently blank on the Dynamics Roadmap page but this would typically include features that had come out prior to the latest update.

-• Editions - on the left side you can see two Edition options
+• Editions - On the left side you can see two Edition options

-• Enterprise - this includes the Microsoft Dynamics 365 Enterprise Edition which includes Sales, Customer Service, Field Service, Project Service Automation and Operations applications (the products formerly known as CRM and AX)
+• Enterprise - This includes the Microsoft Dynamics 365 Enterprise Edition which includes Sales, Customer Service, Field Service, Project Service Automation and Operations applications (the products formerly known as CRM and AX)

-• Business - this includes the Microsoft Dynamics 365 Business Edition which will include Sales and Customer Service but currently just includes Dynamics 365 for Financials (SaaS version of NAV)
+• Business - This includes the Microsoft Dynamics 365 Business Edition which will include Sales and Customer Service but currently just includes Dynamics 365 for Financials (SaaS version of NAV)

-• Applications - this can be used to filter the feature list by the available applications
+• Applications - This can be used to filter the feature list by the available applications

 Editable Grids Feature Write-up